efacilitation/eventric/README.md

 **eventric.js** is a JavaScript Framework (written in CoffeeScript) which helps developers to build flexible, maintainable, long-lasting web applications.
 It aims to be an alternative to MVC+CRUD-style Frameworks where you put a lot of effort into defining how your data structure has to look like.
 With **eventric.js** you concentrate instead on the **behaviour** of your business and built your application on it.

-Information regarding the Building Blocks, Best Practices, API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).
+Information regarding the API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).

 ## Quick Start